awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 1. Choose **OK** to save the settings and close the **Conversion settings** dialog box\.

-## Keyboard shortcuts for the AWS SCT<a name="CHAP_UserInterface.KeyboardShortcuts"></a>
+## Keyboard shortcuts for AWS SCT<a name="CHAP_UserInterface.KeyboardShortcuts"></a>

-The following are the keyboard shortcuts that you can use with the AWS SCT\.
+The following are the keyboard shortcuts that you can use with AWS SCT\.

 | Keyboard shortcut | Description |